 Hoppy was surrendered to SNAFU Rescue via breeder release.
 Her breeder wanted her to be placed in a loving pet home to be spoiled and live out her life as a cherished pet!

 Just like a little bunny rabbit, Hoppy is a sweet, bouncy, outgoing girl that loves to be cuddled, give snuggles, request attention and be everywhere and anywhere her foster family is.
 She begs to be held, and if she doesn't thinks she needs to be snuggled longer, she refuses to put her feet down when you're putting her down!
 When she isn’t begging to be held in her foster families arms or watching her favorite TV show (she also is an avid TV watcher, and thankfully doesn't have a preference as to which show is on!), Hoppy can be found jumping around gathering all the socks from the laundry pile!
 Hoppy shows little interest in the other dogs in her foster home.
 She doesn't mind other dogs, but doesn't really want to play with them either and has no problem letting them know when she's had enough.
-Although Hoppy is currently living with several pets, she would also be very happy as the only dog in the household too.
+Although Hoppy is currently living with several pets, she would also be fine as the only dog in the household too.
 She loves to have all of the attention on her!
 As with all of our dogs, slow introductions to other dogs in the household is a must and we feel if her adoptive family does have other dogs in the home, that she would do best in a home with maybe one or two other easy going, low key, respectful dogs.
-Although she has not been around children, Hoppy has not shown any aggression towards humans and we feel she would do just wonderful around older, gentle, dog savvy and respectful children.
-As with all dogs, she should always supervised when she is around children to make sure both she and they are kept safe.
+She currently lives with a dog savvy, respectful 7 yr old child in her foster home and has done very well with him!
+She has growled at children (not the one in her foster home) when she felt insecure and wanted some space, so due to this, we feel she would do best around older, gentle, dog savvy and respectful children 6 years or older.
+As with all dogs, she should always supervised when she is around children and other pets to make sure both she and they are kept safe.

 Hoppy is still working on potty training.
 She is making amazing progress and her foster family reports only one accident since her arrival.
 She currently doesn't signal or go to the door to ask to be let out so her adoptive family will need find a signal for potty in addition to being patient and willing and able to keep her on a regular and consistent schedule for her continued training.
 As with all of our dogs, any adopter will need to be able to and willing to continue working on potty training with her.
 Hoppy is crate trained and will settle in quickly for a good nap as long as she has a comfy soft bed to lay on.
 For her safety, she will need to keep a similar crating schedule when her humans are away from the home and/or when she is left unsupervised so she is safe and secure.